 1 — Illness Prevention Protocols

-- Campers will be encouraged to wash hands (with the 20 second rule emphasized by using fun songs) and use hand sanitizer frequently – always before eating and after sharing equipment.
+- Program participants will be encouraged to wash hands (for 20 seconds or more) and use hand sanitizer frequently – especially before eating, after toileting, after wiping a nose/coughing/sneezing, and after sharing equipment.

-- Alcohol-based hand-sanitizing products (60 to 95%) may be substituted for soap and water washing if campers do not have easy access to a sink (for example, when they are out in the park on a hike or bike ride).
+- Alcohol-based hand-sanitizer (60%+) may be substituted for soap and water washing if program participants do not have easy access to a sink (for example, when they are hiking or bike riding).
+Children will be supervised when using hand sanitizer.